mhoennig/hs.hsadmin.ng/src/main/java/net/hostsharing/hsadminng/hs/hosting/asset/validators/README.md

 - the Assigned-To-Hosting-Asset and
 - the Contact.

-The first parameters of the `HsHostingAssetEntityValidator` superclass take rule descriptors for these references.
+The first parameters of the `HsHostingAssetValidator` superclass take rule descriptors for these references.
 These are all Subclasses fo

 ### Validation Order